VirgilSecurity/virgil-crypto-c/docs/interface.md

 The 'method' item
 -----------------

 Groups common attributes for the component.
+Groups common attributes for a scoped component.
+Scoped component is a component that more precisely can specify the scope where it can be used.
 Defines the method signature and optionally implementation.

     <method
         name = "..."